ramachandran-lab/ML-MAGES/README.md

 - `train_model.py`: This file contains the code to train the models for effect size shrinkage based on the full genotyped data (not included).
 - `simulate_train.sh`: This file contains the bash script with the command to run the Python code file for simulating effects for pseudo-traits based on real genotyped data and LD (not included), which are used for training the models.
 - `simulate_train.py`: This file contains the code to simulate effects for pseudo-traits based on real genotyped data and LD (not included).

+  **Additional files for simulating evluation data:**
+- `simulate_evaluation.sh`: This file contains the bash script with the command to run the Python code file for simulating synthetic traits based on real genotyped data and LD (not included), which are used for evaluting the performances.
+- `simulate_evaluation.py`: This file contains the code to simulate synthetic traits for performance evluation based on real genotyped data and LD (not included).
+Multiple traits with various association relationships can be simulated.

-**Additional files for visualizing gene-level analysis results:**
+**Additional files for visualizing results and comparing performances:**
 - `demo_visualize_outputs.ipynb`: This Jupyter notebook demonstrates how to visualize and analyze gene-level output for multi-trait analyses.
+- `evaluate_perf.ipynb`: This Jupyter notebook demonstrates how to evaluate the performances of the methods using the simulated data.

 ## Data Folder
 ### Sample data